Home How It Helps Meet Kelly Sessions & Pricing Client Stories FAQ Contact Book a Session

 6. "Tough it out" is the culture

-Taking a mental health day in nursing feels like calling in a bomb threat.
-You know your team will suffer.
-So you show up sick, exhausted, grieving, overwhelmed.
-You show up no matter what.
-And the unit rewards that behavior by never acknowledging what it costs you.
+Taking a mental health day in nursing feels like letting the whole team down.
+So nurses show up sick, exhausted, grieving, overwhelmed.
+They show up no matter what.
+And the unit rewards that behavior by never acknowledging what it costs.

-Most floors don't debrief after a bad day.
-There's no space to say "that shift destroyed me" without someone shrugging and saying "welcome to nursing."
-So you swallow it.
-Again.
-And again.
-Until your body starts finding other ways to tell you it's full.
+Most floors don't debrief after a devastating shift.
+There's no space to say "that one broke me" without someone shrugging and responding "welcome to nursing."
+So it gets swallowed.
+Again and again.
+Until the body starts finding other ways to say it's full.

-When did you last do something just because you wanted to?
-Not because you needed to decompress.
-Not because someone told you to "practice self-care."
-Something you genuinely enjoyed for no reason at all?
+When was the last time a nurse did something purely because they wanted to?
+Not to decompress.
+Not because someone told them to "practice self-care."
+Something genuinely enjoyable for no reason at all.

-If you can't remember, that's the part of burnout nobody talks about.
-Your whole identity becomes Nurse.
-And when that role is the thing destroying you, there's nothing left to catch you.
+If the answer doesn't come easily, that's the part of burnout nobody talks about.
+The entire identity narrows down to one role: Nurse.
+And when that role is the thing causing the damage, there's nothing left to fall back on.

 Burnout is not a failure.
 It's a nervous system asking for support.